jlevy/lft/lft.md

 1. **IA deserves more attention.**

-   Although popular debate today focuses on AGI and how AI can replicate human abilities, Doug Engelbart's ideas on augmenting *human* intellect (*intelligence augmentation*, or IA) are as prescient and relevant as they were 50 years ago.
+   Although popular debate today focuses on AGI and how AI can replicate human abilities, Doug Engelbart’s ideas on augmenting *human* intellect (*intelligence augmentation*, or IA) are as prescient and relevant as they were 50 years ago.

 2. **Software engineering is essential to solving human problems.**